TheRoundup is reader-supported. We may earn a commission when you make a purchase via links on this site, at no cost to you.

 I've used my years of sleep testing experience and compiled all the research to help you discover which pillow fill will best suit your preferred comfort level, sleep style, and environmental values.

-And yes, during my recent research into the best organic pillows, I have personally tried most of them!
+And yes, during my recent research into organic pillows, I have personally tried most of them!

 Let's compare the pros and cons of each type of pillow stuffing, from kapok (my personal favorite) to latex, memory foam, buckwheat, and more…